BrendonONeill/Website-bug-tracking-app/README.md

 ## Potential future features
-I hope to be able to upload images for bugs to help the users to understand the problem of a bug I also want to add more authentication as I learn more about back end where the user can reset password without admin
+I hope to be able to upload images for bugs to help the users to understand the problem of a bug User's can comment on other users bugs to ask questions, supply ideas or explain bug.
+I also want to add more authentication as I learn more about back end where the user can reset password without admin